Back to Glossary

 Race Procedures

-A Pace Car is a vehicle that leads race cars around the track at controlled speeds during caution periods to ensure safety following accidents, debris, or bad weather conditions.
+A pace car is a special vehicle that leads race cars around the track at a controlled speed during caution periods to ensure driver safety and allow track workers to clear debris or handle incidents without stopping the race completely.

 Never Miss a Race!